Life under Level 4: What would increased restrictions mean for daily life?

 Level 4 may be introduced for Border counties in a bid to limit cross-Border infections

-Border counties could be moved to Level 4 restrictions if the North goes ahead with introducing a lockdown as discussed by the Executive there on Tuesday night.
+Border counties could be moved to Level 4 restrictions following the confirmation that Northern Ireland will be going into a new lockdown for four weeks.

-The North’s Executive will meet again on Wednesday to discuss proposals that could see the hospitality industry shut down for four weeks and schools closed for two weeks – to include the one-week Halloween mid-term break.
+The North’s First Minister Arlene Foster confirmed in the Stormont Assembly on Wednesday morning that the hospitality sector will shut down for four weeks from Friday while schools will close for two weeks beginning Monday.

-It is understood the National Public Health Emergency Team (Nphet) has been in contact with the Government regarding the possibility of a rapid move to Level 4 for the Border counties in a bid to limit cross-Border infections.
+It is understood the National Public Health Emergency Team (Nphet) has been in contact with the Government in recent days regarding the possibility of a rapid move to Level 4 for the Border counties in a bid to limit cross-Border infections.

 Can I travel outside my county?